 There’s no better way to say it, unfortunately.
 Stop procrastinating, get focused on what you’re doing and do it.
 If you find that doing that is rather difficult, perhaps you don’t have the right conditions for a working environment.
 Fix your lighting, swap out a chair if yours is too hard or too soft.
-If your Internet connection is laggy, consider changing providers or download Express VPN to make your connection more stable.
+If your Internet connection is laggy, consider changing providers.
 These little things make all the difference when trying to be efficient from your home office, so make sure you pay them some mind.

 Finally, you should always have some time left over for yourself.
 A hot shower at the end of the workday (or even before it) is a great way to eliminate excess stress and save energy for another eventful workday tomorrow.
 Having some time to yourself to meditate, enjoy a good book, or even just relax and do nothing for a change is essential if you don’t want to burn yourself out quickly.

 Also, short 20 to 30-minute naps in the middle of your working hours are a great way to boost your productivity in the short term.
 Whatever it is, just remember that you’re a human being, not a robot, and that taking some time off can actually be beneficial for your career, instead of the other way around.
 Good luck!